Service Newspapers of World War II

 Service Newspapers of World War II is a collection of digitized newspapers originally produced by members of various service branches on both sides of the conflict.
 Many newspapers are in English, but there are also newspapers in German, Czech, Hindi, Russian, French, Italian, Polish, Hebrew, Afrikaans, Swahili, and African dialects.

-Rutgers has access to Module I on this platform, which features the following highlights:
+Rutgers has access to Modules I & II on this platform, which feature the following highlights:

 - Union Jack, covering news from various fronts between 1943 and 1948